Imperial vs. Metric System

 - 24 degrees Celsius is equal to 75 degrees Fahrenheit.
 (A very pleasant day)

 There is no reason to expect that we will change over to the Metric System and Centigrade anytime soon.
 The chances that we will make the switch during your short-term stay in the United States are slim, so your best bet is to try to adjust as much as possible.
-Or, if you have a smart phone, you can do what I do when I travel-- download a conversion app.
+Or, if you have a smartphone, you can download a conversion app.
 The company World Wide Metric has a comprehensive and easy to use conversion webpage.